Does your favorite angler have a birthday coming up? Maybe you’re looking for a “just because” gift? What better choice than a new lure, right?

 Some anglers really like a challenge and for them, topwater fishing often produces the biggest thrill.

 To tackle this gift, consider the Tactical Anglers Crossover Stalker.
 It will bring just about any aggressive saltwater feeder right to the surface in response to a simple side-to-side (walk-the-dog) retrieve across the surface.
-Big stripers, redfish and snook – sometimes surpassing 40 inches in length – seem especially drawn to this lure.
+Big stripers, redfish, and snook seem especially drawn to this lure.